Updated May 30, 2023

 Following is the command that backups data of only one database from the MySQL Server:

 mysqldump -- user=<username> -- password=<password> -- resultfile=<backup_file_path> -- databases <databasename>

-- The username defines the user account to login the MySQL server.
+- The username defines the user account to log in to the MySQL server.

 - The password denotes the password used for the username.
-If no password leave blank space.
+If there is no password, leave a blank space.